 We know people across Yorkshire, the North East and northern Cumbria rely on our services.
 So we’re doing everything we can to make sure we continue to meet the needs of the communities we serve at a challenging time for the UK.
 There is no impact on the safe and reliable supply of gas to homes and businesses.

-We are continuing to prioritise work in line with UK government guidance while observing strict guidelines for safe distance working wherever possible.
+We are continuing to prioritise work in line with UK government guidance during the national lockdown, while observing strict guidelines for safe distance working wherever possible.

 The safety of our colleagues and customers is our highest priority and we have extra safety precautions in place to keep you safe and ensure that our workplaces are Covid secure.